jopamo/bp/README.md

 * systemd is supported with glibc and musl on both amd64 and arm64
 * A number of GNU projects are bootstrapped from git with this [script](./app-core/ugscripts/files/sbin/mktarballs).
 * Rust packages (librsvg only currently) are also bootstrapped with `cargo vendor` using the same [script](./app-core/ugscripts/files/sbin/mktarballs) from above
 * Rust remains optional with the 'rust' use flag.
 Unless it is set, the old version of librsvg is installed.
-This will remain until gcc is able to bootstrap rust from source same as golang.
+This will remain until gcc is able to bootstrap rust from source.